Indian Representation in the Mindy Project: Bop or Flop?

 Image Credit: Kaling International/Universal Tv/Kobal/Shutterstock

-Mindy Kaling, an Indian-American actress and director, has often come under fire for her portrayal of Indians in media and entertainment.
-Her most widely known venture, The Mindy Project, has too been dragged through the mud.
-This article seeks to examine Indian-American representation in The Mindy Project specifically from the perspective of two Indian-American youth, illustrating the nuisance in the media series rather than simply agreeing with the yays and nays.
-We do, however, find that generally, there is no guide to representation and Mindy Kaling’s boldness to put herself in an industry that lags behind when it comes to women of color deserves more attention and appreciation than it does today.
+Mindy Kaling, an Indian-American actress and director, has often faced criticism regarding her portrayal of Indians in media.
+Her most notable project, The Mindy Project, has also been the subject of scrutiny.
+This article aims to explore Indian-American representation in The Mindy Project through the lens of two Indian-American youth, highlighting the show’s shortcomings while recognizing its contributions.
+Ultimately, while there is no definitive blueprint for representation, Kaling’s courage in navigating an industry that often overlooks women of color merits greater recognition and respect.

 By Armaan Sharma and Mallika Saoji

-In The Mindy Project, protagonist Mindy Lahiri, played by Kaling herself, is a smart yet outgoing and “girly” doctor.
-She graduated from Princeton University and works as a gynecologist and obstetrician in a New York City women’s health clinic called Shulman and Associates.
-Growing up in Boston, a predominantly white city, Mindy lacks firm roots with her Indian culture which is touched on throughout the show.
-For instance, she dates her very first Indian man when she is in her thirties and even then does not relate to him.
-Additionally, she lacks Indian friends and does not speak any Indian language whatsoever.
-She also appears to lack a comprehensive understanding of Indian customs, such as following traditional rituals and holidays, and does not practice Hinduism as her parents seem to.
+In The Mindy Project, the main character, Mindy Lahiri, played by Kaling, is a charismatic, ambitious doctor.
+A graduate of Princeton University, she practices as a gynecologist and obstetrician in a New York City women’s health clinic called Shulman and Associates.
+Raised in predominantly white Boston, Mindy has tenuous connections to her Indian heritage, a theme that recurs throughout the series.
+For instance, she only dates her first Indian man in her thirties and struggles to connect with him.
+Furthermore, she lacks Indian friends and does not speak any Indian language, nor does she seem to grasp many Indian customs or partake in traditional rituals and holidays, reflecting a disconnection from her cultural roots.